 Every new Ceed is equipped as standard with Kia’s Vehicle Stability Management (VSM).
 VSM ensures stability when braking and cornering by controlling the car’s Electronic Stability Control (ESC) if it detects a loss of traction.

 Warranty and manufacturing

-For European customers, the upgraded Kia Sportage entered production in Q2 2018 at Kia’s Žilina, Slovakia manufacturing facility.
-Deliveries of the new model will start during Q3 2018, with every model covered by Kia’s quality promise and the brand’s industry-leading 7-Year, 150,000-kilometre warranty as standard.
+The new Kia Ceed will enter production in Q2 2018 at Kia’s Žilina, Slovakia manufacturing facility.
+On sale across Europe from the end of Q2 2018, the Ceed will be covered by Kia’s quality promise, with the brand’s industry-leading 7-Year, 150,000-kilometre warranty as standard.